alfonsom3/docker-workshop/lab-04/README.md

 ---

-In [Lab 5](https://gitlab.com/opentracing-workshop/lab-notes/tree/master/lab-05#welcome-to-lab-05-observe-it), the final lab of this series, we'll investigate distributed tracing with Jaeger and discuss advanced analytics capabilities which can be derived from data gathered via distributed tracing.
+In [Lab 5]() we'll investigate distributed tracing with Jaeger and discuss advanced analytics capabilities which can be derived from data gathered via distributed tracing.